 - Salaried co-op employees with policy-making, managerial, professional, or supervisory responsibilities*

 - Co-op directors

-- Spouses and family of eligible individuals
+- Spouses and families of eligible individuals

 WECA DIRECT GIVERS FUNDThe WECA Direct Givers Fund was formed in 1996 to provide electric co-op members, directors, employees, and associates with another opportunity for political involvement on the state level.

-WECA administers the Direct Givers Conduit Account on behalf of members who participate by making deposits in to the account and withdraw their dollars for campaign contributions.
+WECA administers the Direct Givers Conduit Account on behalf of members who participate by making deposits into the account and withdraw their dollars for campaign contributions.
 WECA maintains the accounts, manages the transfers, and required state reporting.